Steve McQueen as Lt. Frank Bullitt, renegade San Francisco inspector

 - Pale blue mini-check shirt with front placket, breast pocket, and buttoned barrel cuffs

-- Charcoal flat front slacks with belt loops, side pockets, and plain-hemmed bottoms
+- Charcoal flannel flat front slacks with belt loops, side pockets, and plain-hemmed bottoms

-- Black leather belt with steel squared single-claw buckle
+- Black leather belt with steel squared single-prong buckle

-- Hutton’s Original Playboy mid-brown suede 2-eyelet desert boots
+- Hutton’s Original Playboy mid-brown suede 2-eyelet ankle boots

 - Benrus Series #3061 wristwatch with round polished steel case and black dial on dark brown worn leather strap